-The UW System offers eligible employees the opportunity to pay certain health care, dependent day care, parking and transit expenses with tax-free dollars through Flexible Spending Accounts offered under the Employee Reimbursement Account (ERA) program.
-The FSAs are administered by TASC.
+The Universities of Wisconsin offers eligible employees the opportunity to pay certain health care and dependent day care expenses with tax-free dollars through Flexible Spending Accounts (FSAs).
+To comply with IRS requirements, documentation is necessary to substantiate eligible expenses.

-Review theand/or for more information, including contribution limits, eligible expenses and deadlines.
+Review this page for eligibility, contribution amounts, eligible expenses, and deadlines.

 All employees, including rehired annuitants, are eligible for this program, except:

 - Student Hourly employees

 - Student Assistant with one of the following titles: Fellows, Scholars, Trainees

 - Employee-in-Training with one of the following titles: Grad Intern/Trainee, Post-Doc Fellow/Trainee

 Below are the different types of Flexible Spending Accounts (FSAs) offered to UW System employees.

 Covers eligible expenses not covered or partially covered by health insurance plans, such as deductibles, copays, and coinsurance amounts.
 You may also use this account to pay for eligible out-of-pocket pharmacy, dental, and vision expenses, and some over-the-counter drugs/supplies.
 Eligible expenses can be incurred by you, your spouse, and qualifying child or relative.
 Review the annual contribution and carryover amounts (per employee) in the chart below.